exactchange/drv-core/blue-paper.md

 Another way to assert value is to sell a product normally purchased in USD in DRV.
 Let's say you've sold a number of products online for 10.00 USD each, and now you want to accept crypto payments.
 For every sale where you accept DRV as payment, value will be asserted for the sale amount.

 Proof of Value occurs in the [`onTransaction`](./events/events.transaction.js) lifecycle method, which is invoked after the transaction has been inserted into the blockchain.
-If the value increased as a result of the transaction, a reward is mined (see *Transaction Rewards* below), and `onTransaction` is recursively called with the reward amount.

 **Assertion Misvaluations, Rejections, & Corrected Proofs of Value**